-The tower is close to a number of small boutiques, patisseries, a branch of the Galeries Lafayette chain, and Cemetery Montparnasse (which also happens to be the final resting place of Simone de Beauvoir).
+The tower is close to a number of small boutiques, patisseries, a branch of the Galeries Lafayette chain, and Cemetery Montparnasse (which also happens to be the final resting place of Simone de Beauvoir and Jean-Paul Sartre).

-Although Tour Montparnasse is often overlooked in favour of other viewpoints such as the Arc de Triomphe and the Eiffel Tower, if there’s anywhere with a better panoramic view over Paris, then please do let me know!
+Although Tour Montparnasse is often overlooked in favour of other viewpoints such as the Arc de Triomphe and the Eiffel Tower, the tower remains one of the best spots in the city for viewing its many major monuments.

 Although the lower level has good views, nothing compares to climbing up the concrete stairs and emerging into the open air, only to be greeted with 360 degree panoramic views of Paris.
 Just make sure you bring a coat as it gets pretty windy on top of the tower!

 The people below look like ants and the monuments, like toys.
 There is nothing quite like being up high, spotting all of the Parisian monument from afar.
 The best time of the day to visit is definitely sunset when the light hits La Defense and the Eiffel Tower.